-One important thing to not here is that when you use PPA, it doesn’t change your original sources.list.
-Instead, it creates two files in /etc/apt/sources.d directory, a list and a back up file with suffix ‘save’.
+One important thing to note here is that when you use PPA, it doesn’t change your original sources.list.
+Instead, it creates two files in /etc/apt/sources.list.d directory, a list and a back up file with suffix ‘save’.

-The files with suffix ‘list’ has the command that adds the information about the repository.
+The files with suffix ‘list’ has the command that adds information about the repository.

-This is a safety measure to ensure that adding PPAs don’t mess with the original sources.list.
+This is a safety measure to ensure that adding PPAs doesn’t mess with the original sources.list.
 It also helps in removing the PPA.

 Why PPA?
 Why not DEB packages?

-You may ask why should you use PPA when it involves using command line which might not be preferred by everyone.
+You may ask why you should use PPA when it involves using the command line which might not be preferred by everyone.
 Why not just distribute a DEB package that can be installed graphically?

 So does it mean software installed using DEB never gets an update?
 No, not really.
 It depends on how the package was created.